openfoamtutorials/OpenFOAM_Tutorials_/InProgress/Templates/pimpleFoam_template_SA/README.md

 COMMANDS:

-This tutorial was run successfully on:
+This tutorial was run successfully using:
 -Ubuntu 14.04 64-bit
--OpenFOAM 2.3.1
+-OpenFOAM 3.0.0
--Gmsh 2.9.3
+-Gmsh 2.11.0